9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 3/III. Response and recovery.md

 By prioritizing incidents based on their potential impact, you can reduce the scope of impact to the organization by ensuring a timely response.
 Here are some benefits that triage has for security teams:

-- **Resource management:** Triaging alerts allows security teams to focus their resources on threats that require urgent attention.
+- **[[Resource management]]:** Triaging alerts allows security teams to focus their resources on threats that require urgent attention.
 This helps team members avoid dedicating time and resources to lower priority tasks and might also reduce response time.
-- **Standardized approach:** Triage provides a standardized approach to incident handling.
+- **[[Standardized approach]]:** Triage provides a standardized approach to incident handling.
 Process documentation, like playbooks, help to move alerts through an iterative process to ensure that alerts are properly assessed and validated.
 This ensures that only valid alerts are moved up to investigate.

 ## Key takeaways